Why work falls through the cracks

 See how to absorb more request volume →People submit work into the platform, but the real coordination, decisions, and execution happen in chat, email, spreadsheets, and side docs.

-See how to make work provable →Tenant requests are coming in through calls, emails, texts, and side conversations, which makes routing, updates, and accountability much harder than they should be.
+See how to keep vendor work attached to the task →Tenant requests are coming in through calls, emails, texts, and side conversations, which makes routing, updates, and accountability much harder than they should be.

 See how to organize tenant requests →Broken equipment gets reported informally or not at all, and repair status is hard to see once the issue leaves the floor, gym, or warehouse.